Seneca-BSA/bsa/docs/aig240/lab4.md

     Use w, a, s, d to control the robot.

+    **Troubleshooting:** If you get a `No module named 'rospkg'` error, it means there are some errors with the python interpretor and the ROS package.
+First, ensure `rospkg` is installed:

+        sudo apt install python-rospkg

+    **Troubleshooting:** If the problem presist, try removing `python-rospkg` which will also remove a long list of `ros` modules.
+Then re-install ROS.

+        sudo apt remove python-rospkg
+        sudo apt install ros-melodic-desktop-full

+    **Make sure you re-install all the dependency at the start of this lab as well.**

 1. Inspect the source code of the teleop controller to understand its operation by opening the file at:

     **~/jetauto_ws/src/jetauto_peripherals/scripts/teleop_key_control.py**